Tattoo Aftercare: Why Not Petroleum?

 -

-Plant-based oils don't pull ink like petroleum can.
-Your tattoo heals with the saturation and detail the artist intended.
-Works on all tattoo styles.
+Plant oils don't pull ink like petroleum does.
+Your tattoo heals with full saturation and detail.
+All styles.

 INITIAL HEALING